jboss-developer/jboss-jdg-quickstarts/caching-service/README.md

 Type this command to build the quickstart:

-        mvn clean package
+        mvn clean package -P docker

 Run the Quickstart on Openshift
 ------------------

 Run the following command

-        mvn fabric8:run
+        mvn fabric8:run -P docker

 This will deploy this service into OpenShift and connect to a default deployed Online Service.
 The plugin uses already configured and connected
  `oc` or `kubectl` client, so make sure you are already authenticated and proper Project has been selected.

-The expected output should be displayed on the console (the same that was used to invoke `mvn fabric8:run`).
+The expected output should be displayed on the console (the same that was used to invoke `mvn fabric8:run -P docker`).
 Here is an example of the command's output:

         ...